ccxt/ccxt/CONTRIBUTING.md

 Use the linter `npm run lint js/your-exchange-implementation.js` before you build.
 It will cover many (but not all) the issues, so manual checking will still be required if transpilation fails.

-If you see a `[TypeError] Cannot read property '1' of null` exception or any other transpilation error when you `npm run build`, check if your code satisifes the following rules:
+If you see a `[TypeError] Cannot read property '1' of null` exception or any other transpilation error when you `npm run build`, check if your code satisfies the following rules:

 - don't put empty lines inside your methods
 - always use Python-style indentation, it is preserved as is for all languages